VirtualReality1/github-slideshow/_posts/0000-01-02-VirtualReality1.md

 layout: slide
 title: "Welcome to VirtualReality's slide"
 ---
-This is my Text and you should keep your hands off!
+This is my awesome slide!
 Use the left arrow to go back!